I always wanted to be an optometrist. Always.

-As will become evident by the voicing of this article, as a female optometrist with 40 years in the profession, this message is mostly for female pre-optometry students who are preparing to join optometry’s ranks.
+As will become evident by my voice in this article, this message is mostly for female pre-optometry students who are preparing to join optometry’s ranks.
 That disclaimer made, I hope male pre-optometry students enjoy the message too.
 This article has taken shape through the many conversations I’ve had with applicants over the years.

 I will describe the unique nature of the relationships you will have as doctor-to-patient and how the autonomy of being a woman professional will inherently help make relationships with your own peers—personal or business—to be healthier and more balanced.